awsdocs/aws-sam-developer-guide/doc_source/serverless-deploying.md

 ## Automating Deployments<a name="serverless-deploying-automated"></a>

 You can use AWS SAM with a number of other AWS services to automate the deployment process of your serverless application\.
-+ **AWS CodeBuild**: You use AWS CodeBuild to build, locally test, and package your serverless application\.
-For more information, see [What Is AWS CodeBuild?](https://docs.aws.amazon.com/codebuild/latest/userguide/)\.
++ **CodeBuild**: You use CodeBuild to build, locally test, and package your serverless application\.
+For more information, see [What Is CodeBuild?](https://docs.aws.amazon.com/codebuild/latest/userguide/)\.
-+ **AWS CodeDeploy**: You use [AWS CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/welcome.html) to gradually deploy updates to your serverless applications\.
++ **CodeDeploy**: You use [CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/welcome.html) to gradually deploy updates to your serverless applications\.
 For more information on how to do this, see [Gradual Code Deployment](automating-updates-to-serverless-apps.md)\.
-+ **AWS CodePipeline**: You use AWS CodePipeline to model, visualize, and automate the steps that are required to release your serverless application\.
-For more information, see [What Is AWS CodePipeline?](https://docs.aws.amazon.com/codepipeline/latest/APIReference/)\.
++ **CodePipeline**: You use CodePipeline to model, visualize, and automate the steps that are required to release your serverless application\.
+For more information, see [What Is CodePipeline?](https://docs.aws.amazon.com/codepipeline/latest/APIReference/)\.

 **Topics**
 + [Gradual Code Deployment](automating-updates-to-serverless-apps.md)